 Wash and soak moong dal for 3-4 hours.

 Drain the water and grind the moong dal in a blender to make a slightly coarse paste.
 Add a tbsp of water if required to make the paste.

 Take out the paste in a bowl and mix with your hands for 5 minutes to make it fluffy.
 Add all the remaining ingredients to this paste and mix well.

 The batter for your Pakoda is ready.

-Heat the oil in a non stick pan.
-When the oil is hot, simmer the eat to medium low and drop small rounds of the mixture in the oil.
+Heat the oil in a non-stick pan.
+When the oil is hot, simmer the heat to medium-low and drop small rounds of the mixture in the oil.

 Fry the moongode on medium-low heat till nicely browned.
 Drain on a plate lined with kitchen tissue.
 Serve immediately with coriander chutney.

 No, the only time-consuming part in this is soaking the dal.
 Once you grind it, add with other ingredients and make the Pakoras without any fermentation.